vanHeemstraSystems/ballerina-kubernetes-headstart/README.md

 Compiling source
         cloud_user/helloWorldService:0.1.0

-        [ERRORS] optional
+Generating executable
+        helloWorldService/target/bin/helloWorldService.jar
 ```

-***Note***: In case the following error occurred, ```error: compilation failed: error: could not connect to remote repository to find versions for: ballerina/io. reason: PKIX path validation failed: java.security.cert.CertPathValidatorException: validity check failed```, do the following
+***Note***: In case the following error occurred, ```error: compilation failed: error: could not connect to remote repository to find versions for: ballerina/io. reason: PKIX path validation failed: java.security.cert.CertPathValidatorException: validity check failed```, add a ***Ballerina Central access token*** to your Ballerina settings as mentioned at the start of this document.

-more...

 ## 500 - Modifying a Ballerina Module